-“Eighty-five to ninety percent of a child’s brain develops by age five,” said Ruth Letizia, MD, a pediatrician with Banner Health Center in Mesa, Ariz.
-“This means your child is able to grow and develop new skills quickly—from thinking and speaking skills to social and emotional skills.
-As parents, it is important to make sure our children are in places that nurture and encourage this important development: either at home or in high-quality daycare.”
+“Eighty-five to ninety percent of a child’s brain develops by age five,” said Russell Horton, DO, a physician with Banner Health Center in Queen Creek, AZ.
+“This means your child is able to grow and develop new skills quickly—from thinking and speaking skills to social and emotional skills.”

 What are developmental milestones?

 Developmental milestones are a set of skills or age-specific tasks that most children achieve by a certain age.
 Think of them as a checklist of what to expect around a particular age.
 These milestones can be broken down into four categories:

 - Social and emotional: child’s ability to express emotions effectively, follow rules and directions and form positive, healthy relationships

 - Speech and language: child’s ability to absorb and learn to speak language

 - Cognitive: child’s ability to think, learn and solve problems

 - Physical: child’s ability to learn large and fine motor skills, such as sitting up, crawling and walking

 By looking at the different milestones, you (as a parent), doctors and teachers can pick up on when development is not going according to plan.